ashfurrow/blog/source/blog/2017-01-14-naming-things-in-swift.html.markdown

 END_WIDE

 Think about who will be reading your code, and when.
 Is it a colleague, who will use the code every day?
 Or maybe yourself six months from now?
 Are you trying to encourage more casual contributions to your open source project?
 These different situations may affect how you name some function.
+Let's examine.

-A colleague using your code every day is likely to be familiar with your codebase and its conventions, so pithy code might be best.
-If, in six months you've forgotten how most of the codebase works, being wordy might be most helpful.
-Casual contributors to open source projects probably won't understand how a large codebase fits together, so being overly verbose could be really helpful.
+A colleague using your code every day is likely to be thoroughly familiar with your codebase and its conventions, so pithy code might be best.
+If you don't plan on working on the codebase for six months, you'll likely return to it unfamiliar with its conventions, so being wordy might be most helpful.
+Casual contributors to open source projects probably won't understand how large codebases fit together, so being overly verbose could be help improve the number of contributions to your project.

-Think about who is likely to read your code and what their goals are.
+Think about who is likely to read your code, and what their goals are.

 ## Guidelines

+These are guidelines, not axioms.
+Break the rules if your intuition tells you to.
+Let's discuss guidelines for naming things in rough order of importance.
+And remember: always keep context in mind!

-Please remember that I'm adapting the advice [from the original article](http://www.lihaoyi.com/post/StrategicScalaStyleConcisenessNames.html#long-names-vs-short-names) for Swift – we owe that post and it's author [Li Haoyi](https://github.com/lihaoyi).
-Also remember that these are guidelines, not axioms: break the rules if your intuition tells you to.
-These are listed in rough order of importance.
-Let's dive in!
+(Please remember that I'm adapting these naming guidelines [from the original article](http://www.lihaoyi.com/post/StrategicScalaStyleConcisenessNames.html#long-names-vs-short-names) for Swift – we owe that post and it's author, [Li Haoyi](https://github.com/lihaoyi).)

 ### Wider-Scoped Names Should Be Longer